Admissions and Transfer Center

 Undergraduate Admission to Major Programs

 Undergraduate applicants are first approved for admission to the university.
 It is then the student’s responsibility to apply to the academic department in which he/she wishes to major, to the Daniel L. Goodwin College of Education if pursuing a teacher education program, and to the College of Business and Management if pursuing a business degree.

 The University requires all undergraduate students to declare a major by the time they have earned a total of 45 credit hours.
-Students intending to major in business, education, graphic design, or social work can declare a “Pre-Major” until the program admission requirements to the College of Business and Management, Daniel L. Goodwin College of Education, or the Department of Social Work are met.
+Students intending to major in business, education, or graphic design can declare a “Pre-major” until the program admission requirements to the College of Business and Management, Daniel L. Goodwin College of Education, or the BFA program are met.